 Most practitioners today would agree that the term personalized cancer care includes molecular profiling that looks for a person’s genetic fingerprint of their tumor.
 This means that a biopsy of a patients tumor could contain genetic information that could potentially be used to reveal targets for newer therapies which can be lifesaving.
 Moreover , a biopsy could also be sent out for a chemosensitivity assay.
-As Dr. Ralph Moss says in his book, Customized Cancer treatment, when describing this assay, ” the effectiveness of drugs can be predicted and patients can be saved the time, expense, and adverse effects associated wi0618161943_HDRth the use of ineffective agents.
+As Dr. Ralph Moss says in his book, Customized Cancer treatment, when describing this assay, ” the effectiveness of drugs can be predicted and patients can be saved the time, expense, and adverse effects associated with the use of ineffective agents.

 I would take this definition even further, suggesting that other factors, such as the degree of nutritional deficits, cachexia, immune deficiency, fatigue, and vitamin deficiencies, along with inflammation and angiogenesis, should all be ascertained and assessed before a personalized treatment plan goes into play.
 These issues are often underappreciated or ignored in many oncology offices and medical centers.